ChanukaGoonetilleke/AWSMinecraftModdedServer/README.md

 # AWS Solution Architect Certification Notes

-These are my note I took from take the A Cloud Guru AWS Certified Solutions Architect - Associate (SAA-C03)
+These are my note I took from take the A Cloud Guru AWS Certified Solutions Architect - Associate (SAA-C03).
+Hope this helps someone!

 Table of Content
 1. AWS Fundamentals